 All problems with device-specific colors have been solved by ICC profiles.
 An ICC profile (for a specific color space X) is a set of instructions, how to convert values from the color space X into CIELAB, and back.
 These instructions are stored in a special file: ICC file (e.g. "Canon_printer_123.icc").
 Since the ICC profile describes the conversion between the space X and CIELAB, it fully describes the color space X.

-This means, that each digital image (JPG, PNG, PDF) has to be equippeed with an ICC profile (so we are able to convert its color values into CIELAB), and each printer has to be equipped with an ICC profile (so it can convert absolute CIELAB colors into its own four values of ink).
+This means, that each digital image (JPG, PNG, PDF) has to be equippeed with an ICC profile (so that we are able to convert its color values into CIELAB), and each printer has to be equipped with an ICC profile (so it can convert absolute CIELAB colors into its own four values of ink).

 Without ICC profiles, each camera would probably store colors in its own color space.
 Each printer and monitor would have to be equipped with special configurations for images of each model of the camera, and update these configurations, as new cameras appear on the market.
 I.e. each image-displaying device would have to be aware of all existing image-capturing devices, and make special configurations for their images.